gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

       Temp.A := 32;
       Mem := Temp;

-For a full access (reference or modification) of the variable (Mem) in this case, as in the above examples, GNAT guarantees that the entire atomic word will be accessed.
-It is not clear whether the RM requires this.
-For example in the above, can the compiler reference only the Mem.A field as an optimization?
-Whatever the answer to this question is, GNAT makes the guarantee that for such a reference, the entire word is read or written.
+For a full access (reference or modification) of the variable (Mem) in this case, as in the above examples, GNAT guarantees that the entire atomic word will be accessed, in accordance with the RM C.6(15) clause.

 A problem arises with a component access such as: